odlgroup/odl/doc/source/dev/testing.rst

 Name            Command                    Description
 ==============  =========================  =======
-Unit tests      ``pytest``                 Test "micro-features" of the code Large-scale     ``pytest --largescale``    Unit tests with large inputs and more cases Doctests        ``pytest``                 Validate usage examples in docstrings Examples        ``pytest --examples``      Run all examples in the `examples`_ folder Documentation   ``pytest --doctest-doc``   Run the doctest examples in the Sphinx documentation
+Unit tests      ``pytest``                 Test "micro-features" of the code Large-scale     ``pytest -S largescale``   Unit tests with large inputs and more cases Doctests        ``pytest``                 Validate usage examples in docstrings Examples        ``pytest --examples``      Run all examples in the `examples`_ folder Documentation   ``pytest --doctest-doc``   Run the doctest examples in the Sphinx documentation